mothmane/fizz-buzz-kata/README.md

 _tests results : green_

+##### Bilan :

-First we have an implementation of fizzbuzz that is working, is tested, that can be "ready to production" ,second, now as a side effect of **TDD**, the coverage is quite good we covered a lot of usecases, and this can help us refactor mercilessly our code.
+First we have an implementation of FizzBuzz that is working, is tested, that can be "ready to production" ,second, now as a side effect of **TDD**, the coverage is quite high, we covered a lot of usecases, and this can help us refactor mercilessly our code.
-The test beeing green is an absolute garantee that our code has no error, and it will garantee in the futur no regression in our code so let's refactor it and make it better.
+The tests being green is an absolute guarantee that our code has no error, It make us confident in test capacity to detect any potential regression.

+Let's refactor the code and make it better.

 ##### refractoring 1 :

-first let get rid of the line with the number 15 in it, it that does not match any functional requirement,  it's just a workaround to solve problem, when a  number is both multiple of 3 and 5 but it make it difficult to map the code to the specifications, if we read the problem description the number 15 is not mentioned at all.
+First let get rid of the line with the number 15 in it, in the kata problem description the number '15' is not mentionned once, it's was just our solution to return 'FizzBuzz' when a number is both multiple of 3 and 5,

-NB : this kind  of gap between what is described and what is in the code  can create confusion for other developers in real life scenarios.

 ```java